alstat/ALUES/README.md

 temperature, topography, and soil properties.
 The membership functions used for fuzzy modeling are the
 following: _Triangular_, _Trapezoidal_ and _Gaussian_.
 The methods for computing the overall suitability of a particular area are also included, and these are the _Minimum_, _Maximum_ and _Average_.
 Finally, ALUES is a highly optimized library with core algorithms written in C++.

+## Statement of Need
+Several computer systems have been developed for agricultural land suitability assessments.
+Examples of these are ALES ([Johnson & Cramb, 1991](https://doi.org/10.1111/j.1475-2743.1991.tb00881.x)), LEIGIS ([Kalogirou, 2002](https://doi.org/10.1016/S0198-9715(01)00031-X)) and ALES ([Elsheikh et al., 2013](https://doi.org/10.1016/j.compag.2013.02.003)).
+However, most of these systems are either proprietary or lacking features for land suitability assessments.
+It is therefore the goal of this software, ALUES, to address some the limitations of the aforementioned software.

 ## Installation
 The package is available on CRAN, and can be installed as follows: